The 40 Funniest Words in the English Language—And How to Use Them

 Example: "I've been looking for the perfect winklepicker to go with these pants."

-A perfect example of a word that sounds like its meaning, hullaballoo refers to a ruckus or a loud bruhaha or uproar that usually leans on the unpleasant side and is unappreciated by anyone who witnesses it.
+A perfect example of a word that sounds like its meaning, hullaballoo refers to a ruckus or uproar that's on the unpleasant side.

 Example: "The hullaballoo was totally wild."